Giving early-career neuroscientists a voice.

 Searching specifically for the most ambitious integrated brain stimulation and brain imaging studies, the Research Challenge will enable one lucky early-career researcher to complete a proposed proof of principle study, boost and promote their academic CV and research profile, learn new research and non-invasive brain stimulation skills, and forge valuable new networking connections.

-Our 2020 call for entries is now open.
+Our 2020 call for entries is now closed.